spex-xray/spex-help/source/theory/response.rst

    consistent, and also if the indexing in the corresponding spectra is consistent.

 #.
-There are some redundant quantities in the OGIP format, like the
+There are some redundant quantities in the OGIP format, like the ``areascal`` keyword.
-   ``areascal`` keyword.
 When the effective area should be scaled by a given factor, this can be done explicitly in the matrix.

 #.
 As was shown in this work, it is more efficient to do the grouping
    within the response matrix differently, splitting the matrix into